USU 1320: History and Civilization

 That raises another fascinating and enigmatic issue concerning Akhenaten's revolution, the centrality of his family in the public presentation of his regime.
 Not only do we have many depictions of the beautiful Nefertiti, Akhenaten's principal wife—more, in fact, than of Akhenaten himself!—but we can trace the royal daughters' births year by year, and sadly sometimes their deaths as well.
 Reliefs even show the royal couple playing with the girls.
 Like no pharaoh before or after him, Akhenaten was family-oriented.

-Thus, it seems unlikely he was actually unsexed or a hermaphrodite, certainly not a eunuch, but the real father of the children he professes, at least through his art, to adore so fondly.
+Thus, it seems unlikely he was a eunuch, but instead the real father of the children he professes, at least through his art, to adore so fondly.
 But the gender-bending portraits of him seem ill-suited for such a family man, by modern standards at least.
 And Nefertiti's depictions are not immune to cross-gendering, either.
 She's shown at least once wearing the blue crown, the helmet kings don as they go into battle.
-She's the only Egyptian queen ever known to have been depicted that way, including Queen Hatshepsut, the woman who ruled Egypt singlehandedly for two decades a century before (see Section 9).
+She's the only Egyptian queen ever known to have been depicted that way, including Hatshepsut, the woman who ruled Egypt singlehandedly for two decades a century before (see Section 9).
 There's something very odd, by any standard, about the way the Amarna rulers chose to portray themselves.

 Indeed, the entire family is depicted with elongated faces and skulls, wide hips and sagging bellies.
-The tall hat Nefertiti wears in her famous bust is probably covering—perhaps even accentuating—her pointed head beneath, even though surely she was not also congenitally deformed, and certainly as the mother of six daughters, not sexless.
-Nor were the girls, which is all the more evidence Akhenaten was not, either.
+The tall hat Nefertiti wears in her famous bust is probably covering—perhaps even accentuating—her pointed head beneath, even though surely she was not congenitally deformed, and as the mother of six daughters, certainly not barren.
+Nor were the girls, which is all the more evidence Akhenaten also was not.
 Naturalistic portraiture seems a less likely explanation of the oddities inherent in this family than some sort of stylized rendering.
 There's doubtless something abnormal about them, but what?
 And why?
-That the royal family constitutes the only people ever portrayed this way is surely a clue.
+That the royal family was the only group ever portrayed this way is surely a clue.

 To depict Akhenaten's entire immediate family—and only them—in such an unusual manner must signify something.
 Perhaps their different look is meant to highlight exactly that, the fact that they're different.
 Maybe the royal family is supposed to represent something alien, transcendental, not bound to human or earthly distinctions such as gender.
 It's easy to see why this would appeal to Akhenaten, nor is it hard to understand why Nefertiti might go along with being designated as super-special, and the children would, of course, have been too young to have a choice or even know the difference.

 All this concurs well with Akhenaten's religion, where the pharaoh was said to serve as the conduit between humanity and the aten.
 In other words, it's through and because of him the sun-disk bestows life on the planet.
 In his own words, a hymn Akhenaten claims to have composed himself about the aten, "There is no other who knows you except your son, Akhenaten."
 That makes the pharaoh and his family some species of divine beings among humankind, earth-bound extraterrestrials on whose good will the benefits of the sun, and thus all life, depend.
-One way or another, before this Akhenaten's day the Egyptians had always held the sun as a god and the royal family was always seen as divine, but as the only divine presence in the universe?
+One way or another, before Akhenaten's day the Egyptians had always considered the sun a god and the royal family was for the most part seen as divine, but as the only divine presence in the universe?
 That, indeed, was something different.

 Akhenaten must have had some supporters, besides the usual lunatic fringe and sycophant wing who will follow any maniac into the wilderness.
 A hint about their identity comes in one of the Amarna reliefs in which Nefertiti holds up the decapitated head of a foreign captive.
 That suggests some sort of military activity during Akhenaten's reign, an event history bears no evidence of otherwise.
-But that's not surprising really, given later pharaohs' destruction of records from his day.
-Any boasts of victory in foreign wars the monomaniacal monotheist might have issued isn't likely to have survived their holocaust.
+But that's not surprising really, given later pharaohs' destruction of records from this day.
+Any boast of victory in foreign wars the monomaniacal monotheist might have issued isn't likely to have survived their holocaust.
 So, if Akhenaten did have the support of the Egyptian army—and there's no real evidence to the contrary—his revolution would make much more sense.
-Still, an army backing an effeminate, secluded, family-loving, pointy-headed sun freak seems highly improbable today.
-But then again, how much can we rely on our modern sensibilities here where so little else seems logical?
+Still, an army backing an effeminate, secluded, family-loving, pointy-headed sun freak seems highly improbable by the standards of today.
+Then again, how much can we rely on our modern sensibilities here where so little else seems logical?

 Yet, strange times often make strange bedfellows.
 If both the pharaoh and the military were seeking the same thing—for instance, to undercut the power of the Amun priesthood which by then was siphoning off a hefty percentage of the taxes collected in Egypt—the aten and the army might have made common cause.
 Or so some scholars suggest.
 All the same, it must have been an interesting meeting between the slouching sun-lover and the hardened desert troopers who defended Egypt's frontier.
 How did they find enough in common even to have a conversation, much less foment a revolution together?

-Of course, there's another possibility here.
-Akhenaten was never buried at all, especially if his regime collapsed along with him.
-But apparently that was not the case, either, at least not entirely.
-By all appearances, Akhenaten's death was due to natural causes.
-The historical record contains not a single hint of foul play in his death, though he was far from old age, which leaves us to guess its cause.
+What killed him?
+He was still in his thirties or forties, so it can't have been old age.
+Disease is always a possibility, and there is evidence that a plague struck Egypt around this time.
+The historical record, however, contains not a single hint of foul play in his death, all of which leaves us to guess its cause.
 Sunstroke?
-Monotheistic exhaustion?
+Mono-theistic-nucleosis?
 Aten-tion deficit disorder?
-Above all, what happened in downtown Akhetaten on that gloomy day when the reason the sun-disk shines on the earth departed this world, and the next morning the sun still rose?
+Above all, what happened in downtown Akhetaten on that gloomy day when the reason the sun-disk shines on the earth, the pharaoh of light and life, departed this world, and the next morning the sun still rose?
 That must have been a disconcerting moment for the aten-faithful.

 Archaeology has, however, made one thing very clear.
 Akhetaten was not abandoned immediately upon Akhenaten's death.
 Building continued, at least for a while.
 How the government continued is less clear.
 Akhenaten's successor, for instance, is all but a complete mystery.
 Named Smenkhare, which is close to all we know about him, this pharaoh appears suddenly in the historical record two years before Akhenaten's death.
 A late relief depicting Smenkhare with Akhenaten is about all there is to track this most cryptic of Egyptian pharaohs, along with a few documents showing that he married one of Akhenaten's daughters, surely an attempt to secure his claim to the throne after Akhenaten's death.